johndatserakis/file-upload-with-preview/README.md

 This is a simple frontend utility meant to help the file-upload process on your website.

-It is written in pure JavaScript and has no dependencies.
+It is written in pure JavaScript using TypeScript and has no dependencies.
 You can check out the live demo [here](https://johndatserakis.github.io/file-upload-with-preview).

 For the most part, browsers do a good job of handling image-uploads.
 That being said - I find the ability to show our users a preview of their upload can go a long way in increasing the confidence in their upload.

-file-upload-with-preview aims to address the issue of showing a preview of a user's uploaded image in a simple to use package.
+`file-upload-with-preview` aims to address the issue of showing a preview of a user's uploaded image in a simple to use package.

 ## Features